 The NTTA conducts specialized inspections for the roadway pavement, overhead sign structures (OSS), and high-mast illumination poles (HMIP).
 TxDOT is responsible for the specialized bridge inspections.
-These inspections are conducted every two years for each of the bridges and the reports are filed with the TxDOT Bridge Inventory Inspection and Appraisal Program (BRINSAP).
+These inspections are conducted every 2 years for each of the bridges and the reports are filed with the TxDOT Bridge Inventory Inspection and Appraisal Program (BRINSAP).
 TxDOT also performs underwater inspections on bridge columns every 5 years.

 Each year the NTTA contracts with a specialized pavement inspection firm through the MMC to inspect and assess current conditions of both the main lane and frontage road pavement maintained by the NTTA's maintenance staff.
-The 2019 Pavement Management Program Report (Pavement Report) did not identify any significant findings.
-The 10-year capital plan will be included in the final 2019 Pavement Management Report.
+The 2020 Pavement Management Program Report (Pavement Report) did not identify any significant findings.
+The 10-year capital plan will be included in the final 2020 Pavement Management Report.

-NTTA's overhead sign structure (OSS) inspection program requires all cantilever overhead sign supports (COSS), overhead sign bridges (OSB), and "Tee" overhead structures to be inspected on a five-year cycle.
-There were no significant findings from the OSS inspections in 2019.
+NTTA's overhead sign structure (OSS) inspection program requires all cantilever overhead sign supports (COSS), overhead sign bridges (OSB), and "Tee" overhead structures to be inspected on a 5-year cycle.
+Inspections are grouped by roadway each year so that each roadway in the System is inspected every 5 years.
+For FY2020 the PGBT Segments 1-4 and the LLTB were inspected.
+There were no significant findings from the OSS Inspections in 2020.
 A continued monitoring program of all structures is recommended in accordance with OSS inspection program schedule.

-NTTA's on-going HMIP inspection program requires each HMIP be inspected once every five years.
+NTTA's on-going HMIP inspection program requires each HMIP be inspected once every 5 years.
 The HMIP inspections were performed in 2015 and there were no significant findings.
 A continued monitoring program of all HMIPs is recommended to ensure the structural performance of the poles.